uwcms/UWVV/AnalysisTools/README.md

 step.addCrossSelector('j', 'pt>30.', m={'deltaR':0.4,'selection':'pt>10.'})
 ```

+### Order of modules within a step

+The order of modules within a step is determined by the order in which the Flow base classes that embed them are passed into `createFlow`.
+The first Flow class's modules will be first, the last Flow class's modules will be last.
+In general, this should not matter, but it comes up on occasion, e.g. when an `edm::ValueMap` is keyed to a specific particle collection and not a copy of the collection.

 ## Flow base classes

 Each action in the analysis flow is represented by a class which derives from `AnalysisFlowBase`.